MicrosoftDocs/MIMDocs/MIMDocs/reference/mim-how-provision-users-adds.md

 # How Do I Provision Users to AD DS

-Applies To: Microsoft Identity Manager 2016 SP1
+Applies To: Microsoft Identity Manager 2016 SP1 (MIM)

 One basic requirement for an identity management system is the ability to provision resources to an external system.

-This guide walks you through the main building blocks that are involved in the process of provisioning users from Microsoft® Forefront® Identity Manager (FIM) 2010 to Active Directory® Domain Services (AD DS), outlines how you can verify whether your scenario works as expected, provides suggestions for managing Active Directory users by using FIM 2010, and lists additional sources for information.
+This guide walks you through the main building blocks that are involved in the process of provisioning users from Microsoft® Identity Manager (MIM) 2016 to Active Directory® Domain Services (AD DS), outlines how you can verify whether your scenario works as expected, provides suggestions for managing Active Directory users by using MIM 2016, and lists additional sources for information.

 ## Before You Begin